Author and Educator

 David Radavich is a socially committed poet, playwright, and essayist.
 Among his poetry volumes are Slain Species (Court Poetry, London, 1980), By the Way: Poems over the Years (Buttonwood, 1998), and Greatest Hits (Pudding House, 2000).
 Individual works have appeared widely in journals and anthologies.
 His plays have been performed across the

 U.S., including six Off-Off-Broadway, and in Europe.
 America Bound: An Epic for Our Time (Plain View, 2007) narrates history from World War II to the present through the eyes of everyday Americans, while Canonicals (Finishing Line, 2009) investigates "love's hours."
 Middle-East Mezze (Plain View, 2011) focuses on a troubled yet enchanting part of our world.
+His new collection, The Countries We Live In, has just been released (Main Street Rag, 2014).
 U.S.